stuttgart-things/install-configure-vault/README.md

 # WIP

-This role can collect files and passwords from the hashicorp vault.
+This role can read and write files as well as passwords and KV data from the Hashicorp Vault.
 It is also possible to write key / value data as environment variables in the system.